ravidziv/academic-kickstart/content/authors/admin/_index.md

 In my free, I volunteer as a developer at The Public Knowledge Workshop.

-And I also love basketball :)
+And I love basketball :)